DittmannAxel/iotedge-industrial-service-bus/src/simple/README.md

 In fact these roles are represented by IoT Edge modules, the `ISBWriter` and `ISBReader` respectively.
 The _Writer_ is responsible for reading data from a simulated Modbus Device and __writing__ this data into the ISB using [Dapr](https://dapr.io/) [PubSub](https://github.com/dapr/samples/tree/master/4.pub-sub).
 The _Reader_ on the other hand is responsible for __reading__ data from the ISB, again using Dapr PubSub and forwarding this data to a local SQL Database.
-We use [Grafana](https://grafana.com/) to visualize the incoming data stored in the database.
+We use [Grafana](https://grafana.com/) to visualize the incoming data stored in a database.

 The following diagram shows the interaction between different IoT Edge modules and Dapr.
 In the demo setup `ISBReader` and `ISBWriter` modules are deployed to the same IoT Edge to make this example as simple as possible (see [deployment diagram](deployment/img/deployment_simple.png)).